ArturDorfman/interview-prepper/content/guide/javascript.md

 let objCopy = {...obj}; // objCopy: {a: 1, b: 2}
 ```

-* Overriding Elements: When spreading two objects that have a common property, the object that's spread later will override the property of the earlier object.
+* Overriding Elements: When spreading two objects that have a common property, the object spread later will override the property of the earlier object.

 ```javascript
 let obj1 = {a: 1, b: 2};